kd00r/kd00r.github.io/about_kd00r.md

 My name is Patrik.
 I make beats!

 - I work fast in my favourite DAW.
-- I have 3 years of mixing and mastering hip hop beats under my belt.
+- I have 3 years of arranging, mixing and mastering hip hop beats under my belt.

 I create beats and work with local rappers in Linköping.
 I am a DJ for a hobby.